Waldemar Anton: VfB Stuttgart

 Anton became the team captain of VfB Stuttgart in August 2023 and extended his contract until 2027 on 14 January 2024.
+On 4 May 2024, the final matchday of the Bundesliga season, Anton would help his side win 3–1 over Bayern Munich, thus finishing Bundesliga runner-up behind champions Bayer Leverkusen.

 Borussia Dortmund

-On 8 July 2024, Anton joined fellow Bundesliga club Borussia Dortmund, signing a four-year contract, for a reported transfer fee of €22.5m.
-On 8 February 2025, Anton scored an own goal for his former club.
+On 8 July 2024, Anton joined fellow Bundesliga club Borussia Dortmund, signing a four-year contract, for a reported transfer fee of €22.5m, as a replacement for Mats Hummels, who left the club in the same summer.
+The transfer has caused major controversies among Stuttgart supporters, since Anton declared his loyalty towards the club four months prior to his move.

+"[...]
+I hadn't originally planned on changing clubs – but then Borussia Dortmund came along.
+A top club that just reached the Champions League final.
+That shows the potential this club has [...]."